 Because of their influence on others, leaders naturally emerge.
 According to a study from the Max Planck Institute for Human Cognitive and Brain Sciences, scientists found leaders’ brains synchronize with their followers’ brains.
 In short, the researchers discovered this synchronization occurs when a person has elevated communication skills amongst their peers.
 Unlike managers who execute specific duties, those who lead do so by using relational skills.
 This helps them inspire and motivate employees toward achieving their vision.

 - Inspire others to action

-- Lead with purpose
+- Lead with purpose and high emotional intelligence

 - Practice great decision making

 - Empower those around them

 What are the Core Differences Between Leadership and Management?

 Managers and Leaders: Are They Different?
 In Abraham Zaleznik’s foundational article for Harvard Business Review, he wrote one could find the core distinction in the way managers’ and leaders’ subconscious minds processed chaos and order.
 “Managers embrace process, seek stability and control, and instinctively try to resolve problems quickly . . .
 Leaders, in contrast, tolerate chaos and lack of structure and are willing to delay closure in order to understand the issues more fully.”